Haramosh Valley Road: Avoid Driving in Rain or After Sunset

-Located in the Gilgit district, Northern Areas, in northern Pakistan, the Haramosh Valley Road is a narrow gravel road, pretty steep with dangerous dropoffs.
+Located in the Gilgit district, in the Northern Areas of Pakistan, the Haramosh Valley Road is a narrow gravel road, pretty steep with dangerous drop-offs.
 Don’t try the drive in rain or after the sunset.

 Haramosh Valley Road